kyma-project/website/content/blog-posts/2019-06-14-extend-wordpress/index.md

 If you start a new, green field project you are lucky - you can dive into the great variety of tools and frameworks and use them.
 But how to pick the right tools?
 At the moment of writing this post, there is 686 projects registered in the [CNCF landscape](https://landscape.cncf.io/).

-We have also less lucky developers, that still has to deal with the applications designed when monoliths where cool.
+We have also less lucky developers, that still have to deal with the applications designed at a time when monoliths where state of the art.
 What about them?
 Can they benefit from Cloud Native patterns?
-Yes, they can!
+The answer is yes, they can!
 <!-- overview -->

 # Imagine your legacy application
-You probably have some applications you have to integrate with or extend it features, but you are not happy with it.You can have different reasons:
+You probably have some applications you have to integrate with or extend it features, but you are not happy with it.
+You can have different reasons:
-- it requires writing code in the language you don't know, and you want to use only Golang or JavaScript
+- it requires writing code in the language you don't know, and for example you want to use only Golang or JavaScript
 - it is possible to add new feature to the application but requires complex redeployment process which is risky
 - you just don't want to touch it because it is fragile and adding anything can make it unstable
 - you want to write extension which can be scaled independently of the application

 # Wordpress as an example
 I prepared some example to help your imagination.
 The simple scenario with Wordpress as a legacy application.
-Imagine you are running some commerce site and you created a blog with product reviews and tests based on Wordpress.
+Imagine you are running some commerce site and you created a blog on wordpress showing product reviews and tests.
 Now you want to engage your customers and you enabled comments in your blog posts.
 Users should see their comments immediately published, but you don't have time to moderate the content.
-The idea is to publish only positive comments automatically, and send send other comments to some channel where customer service can react (slack channel will be used for that).
+The idea is to publish only positive comments automatically, and send other comments to some channel where customer service can react (slack channel will be used for that).

 You could use Wordpress hook `comment_post` and implement a plugin in PHP.
 But it won't work for me.
 I don't know PHP, and my team mates don't either.
-I would like to use external systems (text analytics, slack, maybe more int he future), and I don't want to deal with secrets and authorization flows in Wordpress side.
+I would like to use external systems (text analytics, slack, maybe more in the future), and I don't want to deal with secrets and authorization flows in Wordpress side.
 Additionally, I want to utilize all modern DevOps practices and patterns, like [12 Factor App](https://12factor.net).
-In other words: me and my team want to do cool, cloud native stuff on top of Kubernetes, instead of be wordpress maintainers.
+In other words: me and my team want to do cool, cloud native stuff on top of Kubernetes, instead of be Wordpress maintainers.

 Of course in this simple scenario, microservices, Kubernetes, service mesh, and other tools would be overkill, but real world use cases are more complex, and you can imagine how this initial flow can grow in the future.